Driving Foundations: How to Indicate Correctly

 When it comes to indicating properly, incorporating a few practical tips and reminders into your driving habits can significantly enhance road safety and communication.
 Here’s some simple tips and reminders for indicating effectively:

-• Signal early enough - Ensure you indicate with enough time to give other drivers and pedestrians notice of your intentions.
-However, signalling too early can sometimes confuse others if there’s an intersection or driveway before your actual turn.
+- Signal early enough - Ensure you indicate with enough time to give other drivers and pedestrians notice of your intentions.
+That being said, signalling too early can sometimes confuse others if there’s an intersection or driveway before your actual turn.

-• Be mindful of signal cancellation - Some vehicles automatically cancel the signal after a turn, or even before if you make a slight turn, but it's always good to manually ensure that your signal has stopped after the manoeuvre.
-Accidentally leaving your signal on can mislead others.
+- Be mindful of signal cancellation - Some vehicles automatically cancel the signal after a turn or even before if you make a slight turn, but it's always good to manually ensure that your signal has stopped after the manoeuvre as accidentally leaving your signal on can mislead others.

-• Educate yourself on the rules - Familiarise yourself with the changes in regulations regarding how and when to use your turn signals.
+- Educate yourself on the rules - Familiarise yourself with the changes in regulations regarding how and when to use your turn signals.
+The Highway Code is adapted every year and even minor changes may impact your everyday travels.

 Keeping drivers safe on the road